Fallen-Breath/PCRC/readme.md

 `exit`: Exit the program

+`reload`: Reload the config file.
+Notes that not all config entries support hot-reload, e.g. `authenticate_type` is not hot-reload-able

 `auth`: Authenticate with minecraft again.
 Used when the previous authentication failed

 `say <text>`: Send text `<text>` to the server as a chat message